Satisfactory Progress and Departmental Guidelines

 The Comprehensive Exams in Microeconomics, Macroeconomics and Econometrics are set and graded by committees consisting typically of three faculty members.
 The grade choices are Pass and Fail.

 Students must pass all three components.
 A student who fails a component the first time may, at the discretion of the Comprehensive Exam Committee, be allowed to re-take the exam.
 A student is allowed at most two opportunities to pass each component of the exam.
 Students who do not pass all three components are terminated from the PhD program at the end of the Fall semester of their second year.
 Note that these students are eligible to receive a Master’s degree by the end of the Fall semester of their second year provided that they have completed 30 hours of graduate coursework and have achieved at least a B (3.0) grade average.
+These students are allowed to take one course in the second year fall semester to reach 30 credits requirement.

 Thesis Proposal Defense